 Consider the following example for zero-inflated Poisson distributions.
-It uses a parameter theta here there is a probability θ of drawing a zero, and a probability $1-\theta$ of drawing from Poisson(λ) (now θ is being used for mixing proportions because λ is the traditional notation for a Poisson mean parameter).
-The probability function is thus
+There is a probability θ of observing a zero, and a probability $1-\theta$ of observing a count with a Poisson(λ) distribution (now θ is being used for mixing proportions because λ is the traditional notation for a Poisson mean parameter).
+Given the probability θ and the intensity λ , the distribution for y_n can be written as